 It’s the same attitude that existed from the Editor of the Listener 80 something years ago just in a modern form, and frankly, it comes from predominantly men who seem to think there’s some intrinsic value in not watching a TV show.
-As if their opposition to someone wearing a bikini on TV it’s a substitute for a lack of personality.
+As if their opposition to someone wearing a bikini on TV substitutes their lack of personality.

 It’s hard to deny that Chris telling Olivia to sit down when she was already sat is anything other than the highest quality of British Television ever produced, so each night I will sit glued to my TV, hair unwashed, beans spilled on the clothes commenting that “Alex looks so out of shape next to Eyal” as I eat a Cheerio I found in my pocket.

 Love Island is fun, simple, it doesn’t require you to put your heart and soul into it- and I for one am super excited that it’s back.
-But apparently it’s also become cool to hate it, the same folk who got upset whe Kim Kardashian showed a boob are now getting upset because Dani Dyer did the same.
+But apparently, it’s also become cool to hate it, the same folk who got upset when Kim Kardashian showed a boob are now getting upset because Dani Dyer did the same.

 Brain dead TV- Okay.
 So I don’t watch Love Island and spend 30 hours thinking about its implications each week.
 I don’t sit there thinking about it for days, and it doesn’t hit me with those really deep feelings.
 I’m confused about why that’s a bad thing.
 I don’t want the stress, I like how I can do other things while I watch it and not have to rewind half an hour.

 ‘Sex crazed, money grabbing’- It’s fun.
 It really isn’t that deep, it’s just fun.
 It’s fun watching people try to make people like them, it’s fun to laugh and it’s nice when it goes well.
 It’s kinda like watching your friend try to flirt in a club, knowing he’s doing a terrible job.
-Maybe it is a bit sad, and maybe it’s a bit too ‘Truman Show’ for some people’s liking, but seriously why do you care if other people like it?
+Maybe it is a bit sad, and maybe it’s a bit too ‘Truman Show’ for some people’s liking, but for a lot of us, it’s harmless fun.

 Amoral wastrels- Piers Morgan’s Wikipedia page has 683 words dedicated to a section called “phone hacking allegations.”
 If irony isn’t dead, it’s certainly dying.